 What makes this special?

-First of all we are using store bought puff pastry, so there is no fussing with making dough.
+This is really easy to make.
+Using store bought puff pastry, means there is no fussing with making dough.
 Of course, if you like to fuss then you certainly can use your own puff pastry.
 But if you are like me and looking for any shortcut to make life easier during the holidays, then go with the store-bought pastry.

 Then I add a layer of tender onions that have been caramelized to a golden brown.
 This adds an essence of savory to the brie and coupled with the sweetness of the jam makes for an amazing burst of flavor.